soichih/event/README.md

 ## Client/UI Side Things

+### Event Streaming

 On the Web UI, you can start receiving messages by connecting to this service via WebSocket.

 ```javascript
 var jwt = localStorage.getItem("jwt");